NathanMagnan/VRROOMe/README.md

 **WARNING: Do NOT interupt the installation of the packages!**

 Once all of this is done, you can test if everything is ready by running the file ` Code/Example.jl ` in the REPL.\
-After a minute, it should produce one line of warning, don't worry about it:
+After a few minutes, it should produce:

-> ` WARNING: using Distributions.scale in module Main conflicts with an existing identifier. `
+> ` WARNING: using Distributions.scale in module Main conflicts with an existing identifier. `\
+> ` WARNING: redefinition of constant TAB_INT_SL.
+This may fail, cause incorrect answers, or produce other errors. `\
+> ` true `

+Don't worry about the warnings.\
 It should also display 2 plots, which should be perfect replicas of ` Figures/Initial_cluster.png ` and ` Figures/Relaxed_cluster.png `.

+If you prefer to run Julia from the terminal rather than the REPL, you might get 2 blank windows instead of 2 plots.\
+This is a registered bug in PlotlyJS v0.14.1, you have to upload to version v0.18.8 or higher:

+> ` Pkg.update("PlotlyJS") `

 ## First steps